ga4gh/vrs/docs/source/impl-guide/normalization.rst

 VRS RECOMMENDS that Alleles at precise locations are normalized to a fully justified form unless there is a compelling reason to do otherwise.
-In addition, Alleles MUST be normalized in order to generate :ref:`computed-identifiers`.
+Alleles SHOULD be normalized in order to generate :ref:`computed-identifiers`.

 The process for fully justifying an Allele is outlined below.